-Prerequisite: MAC 205 and MAT 108 with a grade of C or better, CCR 092, CCR 093, CCR 094 or equivalent English and Writing assessment scores; MAT 055 or equivalent math assessment scores
+Prerequisite: MAC 205 and MAC 108 with a grade of C or better; CCR 092, CCR 093, CCR 094 or equivalent English and writing assessment scores; MAT 055 or equivalent math assessment score.

-MAC 280 | Machining Internship Internship Credit: 3
+MAC 280 | Machining Internship

 Provides students with the opportunity to supplement coursework with practical work experience related to their educational program.
 Students work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor.